bluehands/Passwordless-with-azure-managed-identities-and-keyvalut/Readme.md

 ## Azure Services and Azure Resources support MI
 See https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities to get a list of Services and Ressources which supports MI & RBAC

-### Use Azure CLI to set key vault policy for VM Principal
-az vm identity show --name vs1019 --resource-group nosecrets az keyvault set-policy --name NoSecrets-MyVault01 --object-id ed9d105a-fe50-4128-8547-120627d00919 --secret-permissions get list

 ### Use Postman to get an Access Token in a VM
 Go to http://169.254.169.254/metadata/identity/oauth2/token?api-version=2018-02-01&resource=https://storage.azure.com/ with header metadata set to true
-Go to https://nosecretsstorage.blob.core.windows.net/secrets/MyPassword.txt with the Access Token as bearer and header x-ms-version set to 2018-11-09
+Go to https://nosecretsstorage01.blob.core.windows.net/secrets/MyBlobContent.txt with the Access Token as bearer and header x-ms-version set to 2018-11-09

+### Use Azure CLI to set key vault policy for VM Principal
+az vm identity show --name vs2019 --resource-group nosecrets az keyvault set-policy --name NoSecrets-MyVault01 --object-id ed9d105a-fe50-4128-8547-120627d00919 --secret-permissions get list

 Go to http://169.254.169.254/metadata/identity/oauth2/token?api-version=2018-02-01&resource=https://vault.azure.net/ with header metadata set to true
 Go to https://nosecrets-myvault01.vault.azure.net/secrets/mysecret?api-version=2016-10-01 with the Access Token as bearer